 The alternatives to the use of animals in safety testing include databases of known information, human tissue culture and sophisticated analytical techniques.
-Many non-animal techniques are already used before animals are used, but regulations still require animal tests.
+Many non-animal techniques are already used before animal tests, but regulations still require animal tests.

-Sophisticated alternatives include the lung-on-a-chip, which mimics the movements of the breathing lung and can “provide low-cost alternatives to animal and clinical studies for drug screening and toxicology applications”.
+Sophisticated alternatives include organ-on-a-chip models such as the lung-on-a-chip, which mimics the movements of the breathing lung and can “provide low-cost alternatives to animal and clinical studies for drug screening and toxicology applications”.

 Another advanced technique is microdosing, which involves giving a tiny amount of a compound – less than 100th of the pharmacological dose – to a human volunteer and analysing the breakdown of the drug from a blood or urine samples with the extremely sensitive AMS (Accelerator Mass Spectrometry) tool.